 - Canned vegetables and vegetable juices

 - Soy sauce

 - Dill pickles

-WATCH: The High Risk of Eating Processed Foods If You Have High Blood Pressure
+WATCH: The High Risk of Eating Processed Foods If You Have High Blood Pressure readings

 More Dr. Sinatra Advice on Diet and Blood Pressure

 Which specific foods can help lower blood pressure?
-Discover the foods that will improve your blood pressure reading the most.
+Discover the foods that will improve your high blood pressure reading the most.

 Which specific seasonings can help lower your blood pressure?
-Find out how to season your meals to perfection and combat high blood pressure at the same time.
+Find out how to season your meals to perfection and combat high blood pressure readings at the same time.

 Does excess sugar cause high blood pressure?
-Get the details on how a high-sugar diet can raise your blood pressure reading.
+Get the details on how a high-sugar diet can raise your high blood pressure reading.